azaj01/MM-EUREKA/README.md

 MM-Eureka is stil under active development, if you want to contribute, please feel free to make a pull request or create an issue.

 Please refer to `CONTRIBUTING.md` before you dive in！

+##  Contact

+if you have any questions，you can scan the qr code to add us wechat group

 ## 🎓 Acknowledgements